devpro/ansible-system-collection/README.md

 `vagrant` | Install Vagrant
 `vagrant_k8s` | Provision VM and create a Kubernetes clusters

-* Review the Ansible playbooks (can be used as is or as examples)
+* Review the Ansible playbooks

 Ansible playbook | Action on the host
 ---------------- | ------------------